savob/savobajic.ca/content/employment/edl.md

 {{< fig src="/images/edl-logo.png" caption="Engineering Design Lab's logo, it's on a lot of my emails now!" >}}

 I joined [Engineering Design Lab](https://www.engdesignlab.com/), EDL, after being a freelance consultant for them for several months.
-Still getting started up but it's been intersting, and hopefully I can share some of the work I'm doing in the future!
+Still getting started up but it's been super exciting and interesting, and hopefully I can share some of the work I'm doing in the future!

 Much of my role aligns with what I was doing previously as a [freelancer]({{< ref "employment/freelance" >}}) for them; determining technical scopes, delivering complete systems and firmware - but with some newer roles and responsibilities added as EDL seeks to expand their capabilities in electronics.
-Already I've had the experience of selecting my first summer intern, which really only has one day less senoirity at EDL than me!
+Already I've had the experience of selecting my first summer intern, which really only has one day less seniority at EDL than me!